Phoenix scorches at 110 for 19th straight day, breaking big U.S. city records in global heat wave

 Phoenix’s heat wave has both long and short-term causes, said Arizona State University’s Randy Cerveny, who coordinates weather record verification for the World Meteorological Organization.

-“The long-term is the continuation of increasing temperatures in recent decades due to human influence on climate, while the short-term cause is the persistence over the last few weeks of a very strong upper level ridge of high pressure over the western United States,” he said.
+Long-term high temperatures over recent decades are due to human activity, he said, while the short-term cause is high pressure over the western United States.

-That high pressure, also known as a heat dome, has been around the Southwest cooking it for weeks, and when it moved, it moved to be even more centered on Phoenix, said National Weather Service meteorologist Isaac Smith.
+That high pressure, also known as a heat dome, has been around the Southwest cooking it for weeks.
+When it moved, it moved to be even more centered on Phoenix, said National Weather Service meteorologist Isaac Smith.

 The Southwest high pressure not only brings the heat, it prevents cooling rain and clouds from bringing relief, Smith said.
 Normally, the Southwest’s monsoon season kicks in around June 15 with rain and clouds.
 But Phoenix has not had measurable rain since mid-March.

-"Although it is always hot in the summer in Phoenix, this heat wave is intense and unrelenting," said Katharine Jacobs, director of the Center for Climate Adaptation Science and Solutions at the University of Arizona.
-"Unfortunately, it is a harbinger of things to come given that the most reliable projected impacts of climate change are those that are directly related to the increase in global temperatures."
+"This heat wave is intense and unrelenting," said Katharine Jacobs, director of the Center for Climate Adaptation Science and Solutions at the University of Arizona.
+"Unfortunately, it is a harbinger of things to come."

 Follow AP's climate and environment coverage at https://apnews.com/hub/climate-and-environment